-Notes to the Standalone Financial Statements December 31, 2022 and 2021 (in thousands)
+Notes to the Standalone Financial Statements December 31, 2023 and 2022 (in thousands)

-Bonds - These assets are government (USA and Bulgaria) fixed income investment vehicles valued using the latest trading value of the obligations.
-United States Government Bonds are classified within Level 1 of the valuation hierarchy because the instruments have a unit price that is quoted on an active public market.
-Bulgarian Government Bonds are classified within Level 2 of the valuation hierarchy because these instruments are traded on markets in which there are few transactions and prices are not current, but their fair value can be determined based on other data values or market prices.
+Bonds - These assets are government (USA and Bulgaria) fixed-income investment vehicles valued using the latest trading value of the obligations.
+United States Treasury instruments are classified within Level 1 of the valuation hierarchy because they have a unit price that is quoted on an active public market.
+Bulgarian Government Bonds are classified within Level 2 of the valuation hierarchy because they are traded on markets in which there are few transactions and prices are not current, but their fair value can be determined based on other data values or market prices.

 Investment in subsidiaries - As the fair value of these investments is not readily determinable, management considers that the net assets of the subsidiaries are sufficiently close to and represent reliable fair value approximation to be used in making the accounting estimate of the recoverable amount of the investments.
-Investments in subsidiaries are classified within Level 3 of the valuation hierarchy.

-Other Assets and Liabilities - Due to the short-term nature of cash equivalents, receivables, prepaid expenses and other assets, grants payable, accounts payable and accrued payroll, their fair value approximates carrying value.
+Other Assets and Liabilities - Due to the short-term nature of receivables, prepaid expenses and other assets, grants payable, accounts payable and accrued payroll, their fair value approximates carrying value.